-The College's disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
-In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the complainant and the respondent.
-Usually, the resolution of domestic violence, dating violence, sexual assault and stalking complaints are completed within 180 days of the report.
-However, each proceeding allows for extensions of timeframes for good cause with written notice to the complainant and the respondent of the delay and the reason for the delay.
-College officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
-Furthermore, each policy provides that:
+College officials involved in the resolution of a complaint of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
+Furthermore, each party has the following rights:

 - 1. The complainant and the respondent will have timely notice for meetings at which the complainant or accused, or both, may be present. - 2.
 The complainant, the respondent and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meeting and hearings. - 3.
 The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the complainant or the accused. - 4.
 The complainant and the respondent will have the same opportunities to have others present during any institutional disciplinary proceeding.
 The complainant and the respondent each can have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
 The College will not limit the choice of advisor or presence for either the complainant or the respondent in any meeting or institutional disciplinary proceeding. - 5.
 The Advisor may be a friend, mentor, family member, attorney, or any other individual a party chooses to advise, support, or consult with them throughout the resolution process.
 The parties may choose Advisors from inside or outside of the College community. - 6.
-The complainant and the respondent will be notified simultaneously, in writing, of the final decision of any disciplinary proceeding. - 7.
-Where an appeal is permitted under the applicable policy, the complainant and the respondent will be notified simultaneously in writing, of the procedures for the respondent and the complainant to appeal the result of the institutional disciplinary proceeding.
+The complainant and the respondent will be notified simultaneously, in writing, of the final decision of any disciplinary proceeding.

+7. Where an appeal is permitted under the applicable policy, the complainant and the respondent will be notified simultaneously in writing, of the procedures for the respondent and the complainant to appeal the result of the institutional disciplinary proceeding.
 When an appeal is filed, the complainant and the respondent will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the result once the appeal is resolved.